AI Product Photography Prompts

 Detail and label cleanup pass

 Cleanup pass for label and packaging detail.
-Run as a final node after a generative model produces the hero composition.
+Run as a final node after a generative model produces the hero composition — polish, not re-generation.

 Refine referenced product image — sharpen label typography, clarify edge detail, balance color across surface, remove minor artifacts, retain original composition and lighting, photoreal output.